fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 Brands and Campaigns are reviewed by The Campaign Registry, which helps ensure SMS messaging integrity, compliance, and accountability with industry standards.

-Through an approved Brand and Campaign, Teams administrators can then SMS-enable desired Microsoft Calling Plan numbers.
+Through an approved Brand and Campaign, Teams administrators can then SMS-enable eligible Microsoft Calling Plan numbers.

-You must receive approval for your Brand and Campaign configuration before any number can SMS enabled.
-Mobile operators will not accept SMS traffic from brands/campaigns that don't go through TCR registration, and Teams phone numbers can’t be SMS-enabled until the brand and campaign are approved.
+**You must receive approval for your Brand and Campaign configuration before any number can SMS enabled.
+Mobile operators will not accept SMS traffic from brands/campaigns that don't go through TCR registration, and Teams phone numbers can’t be SMS-enabled until the brand and campaign are approved.**

 > [!NOTE]
 > The Brand and Campaign approval requirement applies to businesses that do mass texting or marketing, as well as businesses that send individual messages, **even if it is not for marketing purposes**.